-- DDOT, SMART, and TheRide have all identified service improvements to routes through planning studies: DDOT Reimagined, SMARTer Mobility Program, TheRide 2045. - In 2021, QLINE deployed the region's first dedicated transit lane on a 0.3mile segment of its route and TSP at 26 intersections along Woodward Avenue. - DDOT increased frequency on Route 9 (Jefferson) to every 10 minutes on weekdays and every 15 minutes on weekends in January 2024. - TheRide implemented the Washtenaw Express bus service in May 2024. - SMART added new routes: Route 492 (Rochester Road) and Route 759 (Highland Road) to its fixed route network in April 2024. - SMART extended Route 790 to serve new areas in Auburn Hills and Rochester Hills in June 2024. - The QLINE and Detroit People Mover have seen high growth in ridership in 2024, demonstrating desire for fast and frequent transit.
-Most other transit agencies in the region have also seen increased ridership from pandemic lows in recent years.
+- DDOT, SMART, and TheRide have all identified service improvements to routes through planning studies: DDOT Reimagined, SMARTer Mobility Program, TheRide 2045. - In 2021, QLINE deployed the region's first dedicated transit lane on a 0.3-mile segment of its route and TSP at 26 intersections along Woodward Avenue. - DDOT increased frequency on Route 9 (Jefferson) to every 10 minutes on weekdays and every 15 minutes on weekends in January 2024. - TheRide implemented the Washtenaw Express bus service in May 2024. - SMART added new routes: Route 492 (Rochester Road) and Route 759 (Highland Road) to its fixed route network in April 2024. - SMART extended Route 790 to serve new areas in Auburn Hills and Rochester Hills in June 2024. - The QLINE and Detroit People Mover have seen high growth in ridership in 2024, demonstrating desire for fast and frequent transit.
+Most other transit agencies in the region have also seen increased ridership from pandemic lows in recent years. - The Detroit People Mover increased operating hours and added fare free service in 2024.
+Fare free service has been extended for 2025.